 Decision factor 5: runnability > Hidden cost: How often does the printer have to perform a cleaning cycle?

 When choosing a new type of digital ink, the obvious thing that customers look at is the color density of the ink.
-However, they often do not realize exactly how big of an effect the runnability of the ink has on the overall printing process and the total cost of ownership.
+However, they often do not realize exactly how big of an effect the runnability of the ink has on the overall printing process and the total digital textile printing cost.

 In the previous chapter, I explained that cleaning cycles mean hidden ink costs as inks are wasted to clean and open up nozzles.
 A high runnability level means that the ink can easily flow through the print heads.
-When you choose a digital ink with a high level of runnability, your printer will require less cleaning cycles.
-Less cleaning cycles means that you can print more meters per hour and waste less ink.
+When you choose a digital ink with a high level of runnability, your printer will require fewer cleaning cycles.
+Less cleaning cycles equals more printed meters per hour and less ink waste.
 This indicates that the type of ink you choose directly influences the productivity of your printing machine.
 For that reason, an important question to ask is: how many cleaning cycles have to be performed with this type of ink?
-And how does that influence the number of metres you can print per hour?
+And how does that influence the number of meters you can print per hour?